switch-blade-stuff/tpp/README.md

 While both SwissHash and dense set -based containers are largely API-compatible with `std::unordered_map` and `std::unordered_set`, they are not guaranteed to be drop-in replacements for STL types, and neither provide the same pointer stability guarantees.

-SwissHash-based containers are only available if the result of the hash functor is a 64-bit integer.